10-4 or COPY THAT

 1. You are at suspects office and have to copy selected files/tree from suspect drive to your evidence drive.

 You CANNOT create an "image" of the drive.
-Must work off of originals in initial evidence gathering.
+Must work off of originals in initial evidence gathering, or copy from the source server tree.

 2. You have an obtained image at your office which is "mounted" to copy files out of the mounted image to your work drive.